 The best approach is to make a standard definition of these states.
 Each should remain specific for each OEE usage.
 If the team defines unscheduled or unplanned machine downtime as the only metric they track, then each factory, process, and production line must do the same.

 Other key elements to keep in mind regarding OEE and production downtime are the use of standard Total Productive Maintenance (TPM) breakdown causes.
-If the machine in one area goes down due to a “control unit override,” and the machine in somewhere else has an “electrical surge shut down.”
+If a machine in one area goes down due to a “control unit override,” and a machine somewhere else has an “electrical surge shut down.”
 Are these the same?
 They might be the same, but what if we do not change the label?
 We may never know if the events are common.
 That is why you must invest time and get things right when you want to achieve a world-class OEE in all your factories.

 Defining process elements

 In addition to standardizing machine breakdowns, it is also important to have a unified understanding of the different process elements.
 It helps avoid many of the common failures and misunderstandings when implementing OEE in multiple factories at once.

 Here’s a list of standard definitions that you can use:

 - Breakdowns – either a complete loss or reduction in function.